Mostly Cloudy with a High Near 32

 Tonight

-Mostly cloudy, with a low around 19.
-Southwest wind around 8 mph.
+Patchy fog before 10pm.
+Otherwise, mostly cloudy, with a low around 20.
+Southwest wind 7 to 9 mph.

 Saturday

-Partly sunny, with a high near 30.
+Mostly cloudy, with a high near 32.
 Southwest wind around 6 mph.

 Saturday Night

-Mostly cloudy, with a low around 21.
-Southwest wind 6 to 8 mph.
+Mostly cloudy, with a low around 22.
+South wind around 7 mph.

 Sunday

-A 30 percent chance of snow, mainly after 11am.
-Mostly cloudy, with a high near 34.
+A 20 percent chance of snow.
+Mostly cloudy, with a high near 37.
+Southwest wind 7 to 14 mph, with gusts as high as 21 mph.

 Sunday Night